Can stainless steel be CNC machined?

 7. Corrosion resistance: Ensure the selected stainless steel grade has the appropriate corrosion resistance for the intended environment or exposure to chemicals or bodily fluids in medical applications.

-8. Biocompatibility (for medical applications): If the stainless steel part will be used in medical devices or implants, ensure the chosen grade is biocompatible and meets relevant standards for implantable materials.
+8. Biocompatibility (for medical applications): The stainless steel part will be used in medical devices or implants.
+This ensures the chosen grade is biocompatible and meets relevant standards for implantable materials.